Frequently Asked Questions

-Students enrolled in the 60 unit model will also obtain an F-1 visa to participate in the summer intensive sessions, but will only be enrolled part-time each fall and spring semester, and cannot stay in the US in valid F-1 status between summer sessions.
+Students enrolled in the 60-unit low-residency model will also obtain an F-1 visa to participate in the Summer intensive sessions, but will only be enrolled part-time each Fall and Spring semester, and cannot stay in the US in valid F-1 status between Summer sessions.

 When do I apply?